b00tc4mp/letscoder-bootcamp-202010/staff/pilar-latorre/adogtapp-project/README.md

 ### Use Cases

+In this app the shelters can register and introduce information about the pets, and also, they can modify and delete this info.
+The people that want to addopt can search by some different queries, queries about the shelter and another ones about the pet, for instance, shelter´s city or pet´s breed.
+Onces they found the pet they liked they can click the picture and see more info about the pet and all the relevant information about the shelter, phone, city,...

 ![Alt Use Cases](./adogtapp-doc/useCases.png)

 ### Activities

-Search shelters and find a pet, and if you are a shelter sign in & sing up,create, update and delete info about the animals.
+If you are a shelter sign in & sing up,create, update and delete info about the animals.
+And if you want to find a pet, you can use the queries to find the pet you are looking for.

 ![Alt Operate Activity](./adogtapp-doc/opActivities.png)